Ultimate Guide to Podcast Equipment in 2025

 • Camcorders: Many podcasters use camcorders to tap into unique features that are harder to find on DSLRs.
 This could be remote-controlled activation, extended battery life, or the option to connect directly to your microphone(s).
 However, these lightweight cameras only capture video files, which means unlike DSLRs, you can’t use them to take pictures.

 • Action Cameras: Action cameras include brands like GroPro and AKASO, which were uniquely designed to be worn while ‘in action.’
 The best action cameras offer 5k recording plus a 64 GB recording capacity.
-However, it may be wise to purchase multiple SD cards — you can only capture around two hours of footage on most video settings.
+However, it may be wise to purchase multiple SD cards, as you can only capture around two hours of footage on most video settings.

 • Smartphones: There’s a good chance you already own a smartphone, but budget models or older phones may not be up to the task.
 You could also potentially purchase an upgradable vlogging kit, which you could use to live stream content from the Riverside.fm mobile app.